 Eligibility may be returned after remedial driver training, or in cases where the driver was determined to be not at fault.
-The Fleet Coordinator will review accidents with advice from the Director of Campus Police.
+The Fleet Coordinator will review accidents with advice from the Director of Auxiliary Services.
 Driver eligibility will not be returned until after an accident review, which takes approximately one (1) week.
 Further sanctions are possible for department or organizations whose drivers do not follow the fleet program regulations.